pengchengz30/ota_kernel_migrator/README.md

 This project relies heavily on the **magiskboot** binary for boot image unpacking and repacking.

 * **Binary Source**: [magiskboot-linux](https://github.com/magojohnji/magiskboot-linux) by magojohnji.
-* **Auto-Provisioning**: The script is designed to automatically detect your device architecture and download the appropriate binary if it is missing from the local directory.

 ---